Wangbaiyue007/adaptive-natural-osicllator/README.md

 # LEXO-ANO
 control and simulation for an exo-skeleton LEXO from STARX @ UMich
+This is a simple demo of our control and parameters are not tuned yet.
+## Instruction
+Run 'TwoLinkTestBed.m' to see simulated trajectory and then run 'animation_robot.m' to visualize.